Cost of living increase

 Top tip: arrange all Direct Debits to go out on the same day that your money comes in, so you know exactly how much you have left.

 Saving on utility bills

 You might be eligible for additional support from the Government's Energy Rebate Scheme.

-Phone contracts – shop around, phone up and bargain with the company, renew on a SIM only contract which is often a fraction of the price.
+Phone contracts – shop around, phone up and bargain with the company, and renew on a SIM-only contract which is often a fraction of the price.
 Be wary of being talked into buying costly extras such as insurance.
 If you are getting the latest handset as part of your phone contract, remember you are buying that handset on finance.
 It costs you around £25 per month more compared with a similar sim-only deal.
-Over a 36-month contract that’s £900!
+Over a 36-month contract, that’s £900!

 Cancel any unnecessary subscriptions or memberships.

 Go to charity shops or use apps and websites for second-hand items and swaps such as: